Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 --- abstract

-The Extensible Authentication Protocol (EAP) provides support for multiple authentication methdos.
+The Extensible Authentication Protocol (EAP) provides support for multiple authentication methods.
 This document defines the EAP-UTE authentication method for a User-assisted Trust Establishment between the peer and the server.
-The EAP method is intended for bootstraping Internet-of-Things (IoT) devices without preconfigured authentication credentials.
+The EAP method is intended for bootstrapping Internet-of-Things (IoT) devices without preconfigured authentication credentials.
 The trust establishment is achieved by transmitting a one-directional out-of-band message between the peer and the server to authenticate the in-band exchange.
-The peer must have a secondary input or output interface, such as a display, camera, microphone, speaker, blinking light, or light sensor, so dynamically generated messages with tens of bytes in length can be transmitted.
+The peer must have a secondary input or output interface, such as a display, camera, microphone, speaker, blinking light, or light sensor, so dynamically generated messages with tens of bytes in length can be transmitted or received.

 --- middle